 In fact, if we read the details of the tower carefully, we can pretty well establish when this tower was constructed and how it syncs with the history of the Middle East in the Sumerian period.

-Of course, John leaves that part out of his quote.
-But here it is from Genesis 11:
+Of course, Loftus leaves that part out of his quote from Genesis 11.
+But here it is:

 1 Now the whole world had one language and a common speech.
 2 As people moved eastward, they found a plain in Shinar and settled there.
 3 They said to each other, “Come, let’s make bricks and bake them thoroughly.”
 They used brick instead of stone, and tar for mortar.
 4 Then they said, “Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves; otherwise we will be scattered over the face of the whole earth.Notice the technology.
 The tower, a ziggurat, was made out of mud bricks.
 That is the building material used in the ziggurats in the land we now call Iraq.
 (By the way, ziggurats rose to no more than 300 feet.)
 In fact, some of those still stand, or the ruins of them.
 Further, the bricks were fired.
 See the history of brick making History of Brick Making In Mesopotamia mud was abundant, and rock rare, just as it is today.